GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ### News

-If you work on a content oriented site, chances are you have regular users who would be interested in installing your PWA.
+If you work on a content-oriented site, chances are you have regular users who would be interested in installing your PWA.

 Patterns that work well for news and social PWAs include: